-Imagine flying a airliner jet using only yesterday’s weather forecast.
-That’s what running logistics on legacy transportation systems feels like today — navigating volatility with outdated instruments, blind to the turbulence ahead.
+Imagine flying an airliner jet using only yesterday’s weather forecast.
+That’s what running logistics on legacy transportation systems feels like today, navigating volatility with outdated instruments, blind to the turbulence ahead.

 McKinsey’s data show that while 85% or more of logistics companies see value from digital investments, fragmented systems and poor data quality remain key barriers to achieving real ROI.
 Up to 19% of logistics costs are attributed to inefficient handoffs between systems and vendors.